-This half of term our learning focus is:
+This half of term we will be covering:

 Year 3 will be covering the following themes in English for this ½ of term:

-Please click on the homework tab on the school website for our homework policy and suggestions for creative homework tasks for this topic
+Please click on the homework tab for our homework policy and suggestions for creative homework tasks for this topic